-This is considered as an expensive way to borrow money because interest rates charged are relatively high.
+This is considered an expensive way to borrow money because the interest rates charged are relatively high.
 This is because, well, consumer loans tend to be risky.
 Case in point: We all know one person who doesn’t pay their credit card bills.
-Reducing and eventually eliminating consumer debt through your savings account will be beneficial to your long-term financial health as it will dramatically reduces those high interest expenses you keep paying every month.
+Reducing and eventually eliminating consumer debt through your savings account will be beneficial to your long-term financial health as it will dramatically reduce those high-interest expenses you keep paying every month.
 Nice!

 When evaluating whether or not you should pay off your mortgage faster, you must also consider your investment’s rate of return.
 For instance, if you have a fixed-rate mortgage with a 4% interest rate and you decide to invest rather than pay off the mortgage faster.
 The return on your investment must surpass 4% or it’s not going to be worth it.

 ✓ Know and Establish Your Financial Goals

 Investing is primarily finance-driven.
 People engage in investing to help achieve their financial freedom.
 Whether it’s saving up for your kids’ college tuition, travelling the world or saving for the ultimate retirement experience, your financial goals greatly impact your investment style, approach and decisions.

 Knowing your financial goals directs you to the right path since it enables you to be cognizant of how much you want to earn and how soon you need to earn it.
 Your financial goals also impact your risk tolerance.